temporalio/terraform-provider-temporalcloud/docs/resources/namespace.md

 ### Optional

 - `accepted_client_ca` (String) The Base64-encoded CA cert in PEM format that clients use when authenticating with Temporal Cloud.
+This is a required field when a Namespace uses mTLS authentication.
 - `api_key_auth` (Boolean) If true, Temporal Cloud will use API key authentication for this namespace.
 If false, mutual TLS (mTLS) authentication will be used.
 - `certificate_filters` (Attributes List) A list of filters to apply to client certificates when initiating a connection Temporal Cloud.
 If present, connections will only be allowed from client certificates whose distinguished name properties match at least one of the filters. (see [below for nested schema](#nestedatt--certificate_filters))
 - `codec_server` (Attributes) A codec server is used by the Temporal Cloud UI to decode payloads for all users interacting with this namespace, even if the workflow history itself is encrypted. (see [below for nested schema](#nestedatt--codec_server))